Exilehead/comp0064-dissertation/README.md

 # comp0064-dissertation

+How to run scripts for testing?
+1. In bft_tester.py, change STDIN_FOLDER to the targeted folder.
+2. In bft_tester.py, change MALICIOUS_LEADER_ROUND_OF_ATTACK to be occurances of rounds of attacks as STDIN_FOLDER hinted.
+Like logs/1_10_1ML_10_50/ means Attack 1 at round 10 and Attack2 at round 50, then MALICIOUS_LEADER_ROUND_OF_ATTACK is {10:0, 25:0}.
+Since is hard-coded setting, 50 is changed to be divided by 2 for convenience.
+3. Run python bft_tester.py

 7.11: Update basic detector bft_detector.py

 7.18: Update detector enabling detecting Attack 3 and 4 on malicious nodes logging dishonest voting messages or not log anything